WordPress/gutenberg/docs/how-to-guides/data-basics/2-building-a-list-of-pages.md

 Gutenberg data helps by handling the asynchronous part behind the scenes. `useSelect` remembers the most recent call and returns only the data we expect.

-Second, every key stroke would trigger an API request.
-If you typed About, deleted it, and typed it again, it would issue 10 requests in total even though we could reuse the data.
+Second, every keystroke would trigger an API request.
+If you typed About, deleted it, and retyped it, it would issue 10 requests in total even though we could reuse the data.

 Gutenberg data helps by caching the responses to API requests triggered by `getEntityRecords()`  and reuses them on subsequent calls.
-This is especially important when there’s more other components relying on  `getEntityRecords()`.
+This is especially important when other components rely on the same entity records.

 All in all, the built-in utilities are designed to solve the typical problems so that you can focus on your application instead.